Islands in Flat-Space Cosmology: Introduction

 It is possible to define entropy and temperature for the cosmological horizon of FSC spacetime.
 The entropy in this case is similar to black holes and is proportional to the area of the horizon.
-In paper \cite{Bagchi:2012xr}, it was shown that this entropy can be obtained by counting the number of corresponding states in the dual field theory.
-The FSC, like black holes, can have Hawking radiation \cite{Cornalba:2002fi}.
-The causal structure of this spacetime (upto asymptotic regions ) and the type of its horizons, as well as the type of its singularity at the origin, which is timelike, are exactly the same as de Sitter spacetimes.
+In Ref. \cite{Bagchi:2012xr}, it was shown that this entropy can be obtained by counting the number of corresponding states in the dual field theory.
+The FSCs, like black holes, can have Hawking radiation \cite{Cornalba:2002fi}.
+The causal structure of this spacetime (up to asymptotic regions) and the type of its horizons are exactly the same as de Sitter spacetimes.
 The study of radiation from the cosmological horizon of de Sitter spacetimes has been done for the first time in the paper \cite{Gibbons:1977mu}.
-This study can be generalized to the FSC, which ultimately leads to the definition of temperature for the cosmological horizon that is proportional to its surface gravity.\\
+This study can be generalized to the FSCs, which ultimately leads to the definition of temperature for the cosmological horizon that is proportional to its surface gravity.\\

 Due to the timelike singularity of FSC spacetime, the Hawking mode created near the horizon is reflected from it and after a while reaches its partner inside the horizon.
 The result of this meeting is the purification of their state and therefore there is no notion of information paradox.
-This picture is similar to the one for the black holes in AdS spacetimes where the Hawking mode is reflected from the asymptotic timelike boundary and the total state after a while becomes a thermofield double state at fixed temperature.
+This picture is similar to the one for the large black holes in AdS spacetimes where the Hawking mode is reflected from the asymptotic timelike boundary and the total state after a while becomes a thermofield double state at fixed temperature.
 The eternal AdS black holes become radiative by coupling their asymptotic boundary to an auxiliary flat spacetime (bath system).
 In this coupled system, the Hawking mode instead of reflection from the asymptotic boundary is absorbed in the bath and therefore the entanglement entropy of radiation becomes larger and larger, same as the one for an evaporating black hole.
 This is an information paradox since unitarity limits the maximum entropy of a black hole to be the Bekenstein-Hawking entropy.\\